hai-vr/documentation/docs/products/transfer-assistant/index.md

 ## Change the window language

-You may change the language using the dropdown at the bottom of the window, which says the word *"Language"* written in English.
+You may change the language using the dropdown at the bottom of the window, which says the word *"Language"* written in English. <!-- AI: On this line, the word Language which is in quotes at near the end of the sentence must be kept written in English using alphabetical characters. -->

 :::note
 If your language is not available, but you are technically inclined, you can: